Check Your PC’s Power Consumption

 2. Plug the watt meter into a wall socket.

-3. Connect your PC or a power strip with all devices directly into the watt meter.
+3. Connect your PC or a power strip with all devices (monitor, speakers, tower) directly into the watt meter.

-4. The monitor will display real-time information on energy consumption.
+4. The monitor will display real-time information on energy consumption in Watts, Amps, and Volts.

 While a watt meter provides real-time data, it doesn’t break down power usage by individual components.
 It includes factors like monitor and peripheral consumption, as well as power lost to heat in the PSU.
 The Kill A Watt Electricity Usage Monitor is an affordable and user-friendly option.